ThierryRakotomanana/Pull-Request-By-Practice/createNewTask.md

         2. And after display it.

 ## Create new task
-Create a file "app.js" and link this with the HTML file with the `script` tag.
+Create a file "app.js" and link this with the HTML file by the `<script>` tag.
+In this file:
+    How to known when the user click the button that create a task
-In this file, create a funcion called ``createNewTask()``
+    - create a variable `buttonAddNewTask`
+    - add an EventListener for buttonAddNewTask
+    - create a funcion ``createNewTask()`` called when the button is clicked After that, we need pass the value in the form to set it to the title task :
+    - create a variable that contain the value of title task(text)
+    - in the function ``createNewTask()`` :
+        - create a variable who have the same proprety of the list items
+        - create another variable who take the value of title task and append it in the list items.
+        - display the list items in the TO DO section

 ## Show the task created

 # Final code